mainmatter/playbook/development-process/README.md

 Although Engineering and Design work together closely at all times, some of the techniques and practices differ simply because both professions deal with different subjects.
-We recommend following a number of established practices that are adopted from the open source community for a smooth and effective engineering workflow.
+We recommend following a number of established practices that have been adopted from the open source community for a smooth and effective engineering workflow.

 #### Feature Branches and Pull Requests